LukasXavier/Checkers/README.md

-There is a release tab on the right of github where you can download an already compiled version with all the necessary files to run Checkers, if you would like to run it in the IDE, we recommend using Microsoft's Visual Studio. https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16
+There is a release tab on the right of github where you can download an already compiled version with all the necessary files to run Checkers, simply run the Checkers.exe file, if you would like to run it in the IDE, we recommend using Microsoft's Visual Studio. https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16

 You might need to also download some frameworks, we used the .Net 5.0 framework for this project